globus-labs/FLoX-prototype/README.rst

    (.endpoint_venv) $ python3 -m pipx install funcx_endpoint

-Finally, install Tensorflow on both the Controller and endpoints.
+Finally, install compatible versions of Tensorflow on both the Controller and endpoints.
-As of now, FLoX only supports Tensorflow, although support for PyTorch will be added soon too.
+As of now, FLoX only supports Tensorflow, although support for PyTorch will be added soon.

 .. code-block:: console